 Brian developed this program based on his own clinical research, clinically established protocols, and years of successful clinical application.
 As a certified preferred provider of continuing education Brian has traveled the country teaching his evidence based treatment protocols.
 He has successfully implemented his strategies with fortune 500 companies including the Intel Corporation.
 Brian has been invited as a guest speaker for the NC Physical Therapy Association Conferences and was chosen to provide physical therapy services at the one of golf’s most prestigious events, the 2014 US Open at Pinehurst.

 Our National Decompression Certification.

 Brian is the only Physical Therapist in the region with an accredited National Decompression Certification.
 This program is accredited through Parker University in Dallas Texas and has been approved by the International Medical Advisory Board for Spinal Decompression.
-The lead instructor Dr. Eric Kaplan, one of the leading experts in the field of Spinal Decompression, helped to develop this certification program.

 Coupled with his manual therapy skills and his knowledge of spinal biomechanics, Brian developed Active Spinal Decompression Therapy to provide a safe, effective, and comprehensive treatment and continuum of care for a variety of lumbar dysfunctions.

 Active Spinal Decompression Therapy will gently provide restoration of lumbar movement, restoration of optimal core strength and motor control, and facilitate and promote healthy lumbar discs.
 All done while in the safe and effective position of spinal decompression, to provide what we believe is the most comprehensive and effective spinal rehab protocol.